 Blending ancient and modern techniques into each concoction, you’ll find scents suited to different individual’s preferences.
 There are customised blends, in-house perfume oils, hand poured soy-wax candles, body balms—you name it.

 Just for perfume oils alone, you’ll get to choose the Patchouli Rose (from S$65), for instance, which is light yet earthy.
-There’s also the Sage Tea perfume for those who prefer a more delicate and fresh scent with a hint of sparkling citrus.
+There is also the Sage Tea perfume for those who prefer a more delicate and fresh scent with a hint of sparkling citrus.

-If you’ve always wanted to learn more about what it’s like to be a perfumer, check out their workshop that’s priced at S$100 per pax.
-Make your bookings here
+If you’ve always wanted to learn more about what it is like to be a perfumer, check out their workshop, that is priced at S$100 per pax.
+Make your bookings here!

 Address: 42 Arab St, Singapore 199741

-Regardless if you’re a camera collector or photography enthusiast, the Vintage Cameras Museum is a unique attraction in Singapore that more people should consider visiting.
+Regardless of whether you’re a camera collector or photography enthusiast, the Vintage Camera’s Museum is a unique attraction in Singapore that more people should consider visiting, regardless of whether you’re a tourist or not.

 Safe to say, the museum makes a strong first impression.
-That’s because the entrance takes on the shape of not just any regular door, but a massive camera lens!
+That is because the entrance takes on the shape of not just any regular door but a massive camera lens!
 That being said, the real magic occurs when you enter, as you’ll be taken through a mind-blowing collection of antique, vintage cameras (about 1,000 in total).

 In today’s age of digital photography, most of us easily forget the once prominent role of cameras and the role they play in society.
 Besides showcasing physical cameras, the museum also features a host of archival photographs; of key historical moments like the moon landing as well as wartime images.